 Strict criteria for patient safety and medication stability need to be met when developing a system that provides the weekly medication, packed by pharmacists.

 We have developed a system called "Arzneikalender" - which translates into medication calendar.
-It consists of a moulded tray made from industrial potato starch and cellulose, it is sealed by a cellophane film and has a cover for light protection.
+It consists of a moulded tray -plant based - made mainly from potato starch, sealed by a cellophane film and a cover for light protection.
 The entire system is housed in a specifically designed tin for protection.

 Once emptied, the tray can be re-used up to 4x for the same patient, afterwards use it in gardening or will be a good addition to the compost.
 For the city dwellers it can be recycled via the paper recycling with all components are certified accordingly.